The question behind the question in job interviews

 Subtext: This is a trick question, and sometimes an interviewer will as you up to 3 weaknesses.
 If it’s just one, it’s easier.
 You never want to list your major weaknesses.
 You want to talk about minor weaknesses and how you overcame them and are now stronger.
 Sometimes the interviewer wants to see if you can politically handle tough questions or situations... and if you’re dumb enough to sabotage yourself if someone asks you a loaded question.
 Being diplomatic and recognizing tough questions is a quality high level managers must have.

-I have been told by 1 person that they felt like I was too friendly.
-I realized afterward this feedback and clarification from them, that they needed me to be neutral and listen to them, letting the emotions go where it needs to go, instead of being positive and supportive.
+I have been told by 1 person that they felt like I was too friendly in a meeting.
+I realized afterward this feedback and clarification from them, that they needed me to be neutral and listen to them, letting the emotions go where it needs to go, instead of being positive and supportive right away.
 From this feedback, I realized it’s important to observe what the other person is feeling if they initiate the conversation.
 After this observation, support them how they want to be supported, instead of always coming in with how you think they need support.
 Since that conversation, I’ve maintained a positive but neutral stance in the beginning of conversations with people I haven’t closely worked with, asking them clarifying questions until I know what they need support on.
-From that point on I support them however they need it, be it technically, in leadership, or just with focused attention and listening.
+From that point on I support them however they need it, be it technically, in leadership, or just with focused attention and listening.”

 Q: “How would you handle having to let someone go?”

-Answer: “Sometimes in business, this is a process that happens.
+Potential Answer: “Sometimes in business, this is a process that happens.
 It’s important to handle it professionally and respectfully.
 If I know the person well, I would tailor it best for their comfort.
-For example, if it is a an employee I worked with who prefers to get to the point, I would let him know quickly that the decision has been made instead of making small talk for too long.
-I would follow-up on any questions he has about the HR process, health insurance, and final compensation issues and be knowledgeable of these before the meeting.
+For example, if it is an employee I worked with who prefers to get to the point, I would let him know quickly that the decision has been made instead of making small talk for too long.
+I would follow-up on any questions he or she has about the HR process, health insurance, and final compensation issues and be knowledgeable of these before the meeting.
 If the person was a good worker, I would offer myself as a reference for his or her next role and assist them to the level that’s most appropriate for the situation.
 I believe that handling these tough situations professional can lead to a strong reputation for the company a well as develop deeper bridges as all or our careers progress.”